|National Endowment for the Humanities Summer Stipends for Summer 2014|

 Each college and university in the United States may nominate two faculty members per campus.
 Each can be either a junior or a senior faculty member.
 NEH defines junior nominees as academic applicants at the rank of assistant professor or instructor or who are at comparably early stages of their careers.
 Those holding the rank of associate professor or professor will be considered senior nominees.
 If there are several individuals who would like to be considered as a campus nominee, the University must appoint an internal ad hoc committee to review the applications for each rank, to determine the nominee.
 Applicants are strongly encouraged to familiarize themselves with the guidelines and application instructions located on the NEH website.

-To be considered for nomination by FAU, faculty must submit a brief 1-page summary of your project to Camille E. Coley, JD, Assistant Vice President, at email@example.com no later than Monday, August 19, 2013.
+To be considered for nomination by FAU, faculty must submit a brief 1-page summary of your project to Camille E. Coley, JD, Associate Vice President for Research, at email@example.com no later than Monday, August 19, 2013.
 If there are more than two applications in each ranking on any campus, an ad hoc committee will be convened to select the nominees.
 You will be notified by August 30, 2013, whether or not you have been selected to submit a full application.
 The NEH submission deadline is September 26, 2013.
 To get full details about the NEH application, go to www.neh.gov/grants/guidelines/stipends.html.

 All applications must be submitted through GrantsERA and Grants.gov.
 No paper proposals will be accepted.
 Please contact your college's proposal and contract administrator prior to submission.